 The camping scene at our “tiny house” has worked well over the past few years.
 Small at about 16×9 feet, but comfy with a wood stove and 12 volt solar lighting.
 We put in a gravity feed water system using a 5-gallon jug in the loft, but got tired of hauling water from town for every visit.
 Instead, why not haul H2O just a couple times a year and fill a big tank on our property, which could then be used like a spring, or even hooked up with a hose during non-freeze months?
 With a big enough tank we would have more water than we’d ever need just a few steps away.

 For a water tap, we buried about 10 feet of flexible hose a few feet below grade and daylighted that down the hillside from the tank via a freeze proof hose-bib faucet like you’d use on the outside of a house.
 During winter, a tarp and a few logs create a snow cave where we access the faucet and fill water containers.
-(Next summer we’ll probably hook the tank directly to the tiny house for water on demand, using a drinking-grade water hose like you’d hook up in an RV park.)
+(See update at beginning of post for our latest hose configurations.)

 Filling the tank is done once or twice a year using another 200 gallon truck tank, as shown in photo above.
 If I ever wondered why we own a truckosaurus, those ponderings have been put to rest.
 Water is heavy and our two-track vehicle access is steep.